AusClimateService/npcp/reports/phase1/phase1_report.md

 or the most extreme percentiles (e.g. 99th or 1st)
 of daily precipitation,
 a simple replication of the training data outperforms all the correction methods on cross validation.
-The MBCn method performs consistently worse than the other methods on the R95pTOT and R99pTOT metrics (possibly related to the precipitation distribution biases indentified in the pervious section), but otherwise the performance of the methods on extreme precipitation metrics is similar and their relative performance differs between RCMs (e.g. Figure 6.4.1 to 6.4.3) and metrics.
+The MBCn method performs consistently worse than the other methods on the R95pTOT and R99pTOT metrics, which is possibly related to the precipitation distribution biases indentified in the pervious section.
+Otherwise the relative performance of the methods on extreme precipitation differs between RCMs (e.g. Figure 6.4.1 to 6.4.3) and metrics, but in general the QDC, QME and MRNBC methods (in that approximate order of relative performance) tend to always lead to a reduction or little change in bias, whereas the ECDFm and MBCn methods can in some cases lead to increased bias.
 The raw RCM data is often (but not always) more biased than the raw GCM data, and biases tend to be (but are not always) lower if the GCM data is not dynamically downscaled prior to applying bias correction.